datacarpentry/OpenRefine-ecology-lesson/episodes/04-transforming-data.md

 OpenRefine provides different clustering algorithms.
 The best way to understand how they work is to experiment with them.

-The dataset has several near-identical entries in `scientificName`.
+The original dataset has several near-identical entries in `scientificName`.
+Lets undo back to the step before splitting the `scientificName` column, but after the Text transform to trim leading and trailing white spaces.
 For example, there are two misspellings of *Ammospermophilus harrisii*:

 - *Ammospermophilis harrisi* and
 - *Ammospermophilus harrisi*